Peruvian Armed Forces

 The Peruvian Armed Forces (Fuerzas Armadas del Perú) are the military services of Peru, comprising independent Army, Navy and Air Force components.
 Their primary mission is to safeguard the country's independence, sovereignty and territorial integrity against any threat.
-As a secondary mission they participate in economic and social development as well as in civil defense tasks.
+As a secondary mission they participate in economic and social development as well as in civil defence tasks.

 The National Police of Peru is often classified as a part of the armed forces.
 Although in fact it has a different organisation and a wholly civil mission, its training and activities over more than two decades as an anti-terrorist force have produced markedly military characteristics, giving it the appearance of a virtual fourth military service with significant land, sea and air capabilities and approximately 140,000 personnel.
-The Peruvian armed forces report through the Ministry of Defense, while the National Police of Peru report through the Ministry of Interior.
+The Peruvian armed forces report through the Ministry of Defence, while the National Police of Peru report through the Ministry of Interior.